 Google Certified Educator

 As a Google Certified Educator, I love the challenge of effectively integrating technology into the classroom.
-Most of my favorite technology tools give students the opportunity to create and use their own voice.
+Most of my favorite technology tools give students the opportunity to collaborate, create and use their own voice.

 Learning is a social process.
 Using social media in the classroom allows the opportunity for engagement and to teach responsible use of media.